- About Us

 How To Help Your Pet Both Pre-Surgery And Post-Surgery

 Cats should not be given anything to eat after midnight on the night before the surgery.

 After the surgery, you should give your pet the medication that has been prescribed for them.
 Make sure that your pet has a quiet place to recuperate, and that they stay inside.
 Keep them away from other pets.
 Try to stop your pet from jumping and running for about 2 weeks post surgery.
 Don’t let your pet lick the incision site.
 Don’t bathe your pet for about 10 days post surgery.
 Finally, check the incision daily to make sure it is healing properly.

 Has the time come to spay or neuter your pet?
-Give our Fort Lauderdale animal hospital a call to set up your appointment, or fill out our appointment request form now and a member of our staff will reach out to you to confirm the details.
+Give our Fort Lauderdale animal hospital a call to set up your appointment and a member of our staff will reach out to you to confirm the details.